ahartloper/UVC_MatMod/Abaqus/testing/readme.md

 Each of the UMAT tests are associated with a particular UMAT, the correspondance is:
 - Truss-UMAT-Disp-Cyclic.inp = UVCuniaxial.for
+- Truss-UMAT-Force-Cyclic.inp = UVCuniaxial.for (force controlled problem)
+- Lamarche-1-Beam.inp = UVCuniaxial_IS.for
 - Shell-Biaxial-UMAT.inp = UVCplanestress.for
 - Cube_Cyclic_Disp_UMAT.inp = UVCmultiaxial.for
 The tests can be ran either from Abaqus CAE or from the commandline using